Do you need a Consolidated Loan?

 - Collection notices from creditors seeking remedies

-- Denial for a loan request or a reduce line of credit
+- Denial of loan request or a reduced line of credit

 - Notice from your bank that your account has been moved to a “special loans” division

 AKAL Mortgages professionals work with you closely to form a good understanding of both the financial and operational needs of your business.
 We can help you to avoid insolvency or bankruptcy, by matching our solutions with your business’s financial needs.